 Later southwards to the upper end of Lake Powell.
 After some 100km we’re there.

 From the famous Lake Powell Viewpoint we expect to see the lake.
 Well, reality is a bit different.
 Nowadays the lake is pretty far away.
 The former marina of the village of Hite is clearly visible in the dry landscape with some rivers nearby.
 As well as a few decaying houses: A very visible impact of the extremely low level of the lake.

 We’re still wondering how this can happen.
 We have learned that in the US climate change does currently not exist – at least until the next elections will take place.
 Thus, there must be other reasons for this low water level.
-Of course it could be unfair rainy pattern giving all benefit to the Chinese, it could be a fake viewpoint not showing the real extend of the lake or maybe an alternative water level of the lake.
+Of course it could be unfair rainy pattern giving all benefit to the Chinese, it could be a fake viewpoint not showing the real extent of the lake or maybe an alternative water level of the lake.

 Whatever, none of these theories seem to be too conclusive.
 Remains only the assumption that climate change in America does not exist because it has already taken place.
 That means all we experience here at Lake Powell is the final result after the climate has changed.
 And that also means that America is again very advanced compared to any other country in the world.
 Thus it’s really 1st.
 And so GREAT!!!
 Isn’t that a wonderful assumption?